RazSherf/lab-4/README.md

 After testing everything, a cleanup script was created to remove all Kubernetes resources (Deployments, Services, PVC).

+To run the command : kubectl delete -f cleanup.yaml inside the k8s folder

 ---

 ### Screenshots From The VM